mko02/GTCourseGrabber/README.md

 # GTCourseGrabber
 Using python scripting to inform GT students on when a class opens up.

-Faster than Coursicle.
+- 200% faster than Coursicle.
+- Custom notifications
+- Custom update times